Customize Consent Preferences

 If the debtor has a Swan account, you can include the following content in the mandate or in your Terms and Conditions.

-By confirming this mandate form, you authorize [merchant name] to send instructions to Swan to debit your account and Swan to debit your account, in accordance with the instructions from Swan.
+By confirming this mandate form, you authorize [merchant name] to send instructions to Swan to debit your account, in accordance with the instructions from Swan.

 This mandate is only intended for business-to-business transactions.